jonnor/ESC-CNN-microcontroller/report/references.md

 LD-CNN
 Based on D-CNN, but 50 times smaller, only looses 2% points accuracy

+Early layers use 1D stacked convolutions.
+Then dilated convolution in the middle.

 log-mel + delta-logmel
 time-stretching augmentation
 60 mels
 31 frames on Urbasound
 101 frames on ESC50